enjoy-digital/litepcie/README.md

 [> License
 ----------
 LitePCIe is released under the very permissive two-clause BSD license.
-Under the terms of this license, you are authorized to use LiteEth for closed-source proprietary designs.
+Under the terms of this license, you are authorized to use LitePCIe for closed-source proprietary designs.
 Even though we do not require you to do so, those things are awesome, so please do them if possible: